this post was written in a lot of hurry and much more anger by a non-native English speaker and even I find it bad reading again…

 one of the readers have been kind enough to proof-read and rewrite it here as comment (thanks): http://techiebond.wordpress.com/2012/12/11/fsf-rsm-reports-spying-ubuntu-offensive/#comment-14

-One of the most (the most for some years) popular Debian-based Linux Distro, Ubuntu has been found to be using a user behavior analyzing feature to serve more user need accurate advertisements.
+One of the most (in recent years) popular Debian-based GNU/Linux distros, Ubuntu, has been found to be using a feature which analyses user behaviour to serve advertisements more accurately targeted towards users perceived needs.

-RSM did compared it to a proprietary malware product doing user surveillance for self-profit.
-As in selling out there users for money which trusted the software because of it’s promotion by various FOSS advocates and users… for money.
+RMS (Richard Matthew Stallman) compared it to a proprietary malware product performing user surveillance for profit; As in Selling out users, who trusted the software because of promotion by various FOSS advocates and users… for money.
 Speaking for myself and some users known to me personally, Ubuntu was initially tried and used under the pretence that it fell under the guidelines of Free Software.

 Richard’s report on User Spying Ubuntu: http://www.fsf.org/blogs/rms/ubuntu-spyware-what-to-do

-RMS for most of his life (more than I’ve lived) has been promoting Free Software on the ethics of respecting user’s freedom and privacy on the way user chooses to use it.
-He is a super dedicated Free Software person loved and respected by entire (ok most of) OpenSource community for his devotion; Yet over the years has endured being insulted and dismissed as eccentric by people seeing him as an obstacle on the road of their marketing the softwares.
+RMS for most of his life (longer than I’ve lived) has been promoting Free Software on the ethics of respecting users freedoms, privacy and self determination for users to choose how to use software.
+He is a super dedicated Free Software advocate loved and respected by the entire (ok, most of it) Free Software community for his devotion; Yet over the years has endured being insulted and dismissed as eccentric by people who see him only as an obstacle on their road to marketing software.

-And as for FUD, a piece of code on my system that got installed with some service I trusted if starts sending my usage data online to some server for any purpose without informing me….. baby that’s a spyware.
+As for FUD, the truth is that if a piece of code on my system (that was installed by a service I trusted to respect my user freedoms) starts sending my usage data online to some server for any purpose without explicitly informing me…baby, that’s spyware!

 Now, different organizations have been pulling loads of user data to their servers for to facilitate ‘better service’ for quite some time now.. nowadays it’s even jargonized as “TheBigData”.
-That doesn’t make it Ethical in any way unless you are some FB teenager waiting for Likes on your post of new amazing shoes you bought by help of the magical advertisement served to you calculating what your friends bought… which shops are near your home and what kind of places you visit to determine your financial worth; It’s not particularly wanted either.
+That doesn’t make it Ethical in any way though.
+Unless you are some FB teenager waiting for Likes on your post of new amazing shoes you bought with the help of a magical advertisement served to you that considered what your friends bought, which shops are near your home, and what kind of places you visit to determine your financial worth; It’s not particularly wanted either.

-There was an article few months back by Mark Shuttleworth (founder of Canonical) around why this chaos-creating product Ubuntu Dash is so much essential to be pushed in before even maturing to get a turn-on/off option.
+There was a piece posted a few months back by Mark Shuttleworth (founder of Canonical) regarding why it’s essential this chaos-creating product Ubuntu Dash be pushed in even before maturing enough to include a turn-on/off option.
 He said the encryption would be placed on queries in the release version and the turn-on/off setting would be controllable by the 13.04 release at the latest.

-So as RMS said….. bold-ifying his own words
+So as RMS said….. boling his own words

 to all Free Software supporters…..
 Ubuntu is shunned for spying.